Learn more about our oncolytic immunotherapies and how to enroll in our clinical trials.

-At Replimune, we are committed to developing a new generation of cancer treatments called oncolytic immunotherapy.
+At Replimune, we are developing an emerging class of cancer treatments called oncolytic immunotherapies.

 Oncolytic immunotherapy uses viruses that have been modified to selectively replicate in and kill tumors.
-These investigational medicines are designed to fight cancer in two ways:
+These therapies are designed to fight cancer in two ways:

-- Activate the immune system to kill cancer cells anywhere in the body
+2. Activate the immune system to kill cancer cells anywhere in the body

 Ongoing Clinical Trials

 Clinical trials are the research studies intended to find out if a new treatment is safe and provides better outcomes than the existing standard of care–the best available known treatment.
 Our clinical programs are designed to evaluate the safety and effectiveness of our investigational therapies in a range of solid tumors as single agents and combination with other immunotherapies.
 Prior research has shown that oncolytic immunotherapy may be able to increase the effectiveness of some other cancer therapies by activating the immune system to fight cancer.

 The safety of our patients is a top priority.
 We conduct our clinical trials with the highest possible standards.
 Replimune is also closely monitoring the ongoing COVID-19 pandemic to ensure patient safety.

 You can find more information about our ongoing clinical trials below.
 If you are a patient and have questions about whether you are eligible for a clinical trial, please talk to your doctor.